 The Gates of Ahn’Qiraj will open soon in WoW Classic — here’s what happened the first time

-Phase 5 of WoW Classic‘s content cycle is coming up soon, and the biggest item is the event to open the Gates of Ahn’Qiraj.
+Phase 5 of WoW Classic‘s content cycle is live, and the biggest item is the event to open the Gates of Ahn’Qiraj, which kicks off at raid reset tomorrow.
 One could look at the process involved in opening the gates as the culmination of pre-expansion World of Warcraft‘s quest design: tons of travel, tons of grind, tons of elaborate teamwork orchestrated through the two tiers of raiding leading up to this, and an overwhelming push on the part of the dev team to engage the broader non-raiding community, making it a collective effort of a server’s entire population on both factions.

 So let’s take a look at what exactly the original Gates of Ahn’Qiraj event meant for vanilla WoW, and what the upcoming AQ40 opening will likely mean for WoW Classic.

 The original AQ40 event was a giant lagfest

 While this was wildly ambitious, it didn’t quite work out as intended when all of the grinding and raiding and tension-building over the course of several weeks culminated in the actual opening of the Gates.
 Because it was a server-wide event involving both factions, it meant gathering the whole server’s population on Kalimdor (and especially max-level players) in Silithus.
 Again, the whole server’s population, concentrated on one continent, with no phasing or sharding or load balancing of any of the technologies developed since, meant that it was Lag City.